espruino/Espruino/libs/swdcon/README.md

 ## OpenOCD stop

 `rtt stop` - stop polling data, do this also before flashing new version of espruino (server can stay running but rttt stop, setup and start is needed to run  after firmware update)

 `rtt server stop 2222` - optional

 `nrf52.dap dpreg 4 0 ; shutdown` - with cmsis-dap this powers down nrf52 debug hardware (`dap dpreg 4 0`) and disconnects, if you would just close openocd and nrf5x stays in debug mode it drains battery and needs reboot to clear this state

 ## Known issues

-- clipboard paste drops data when buffer is full, this is openocd issue - it only writes first part that fits into buffer and does not retry or wait for data to go out, quick fix in branch here https://github.com/fanoush/openocd/tree/f-rtt-server-write-retry with windows build here https://github.com/fanoush/openocd/releases/tag/latest
+- clipboard paste drops data when buffer is full, this is openocd issue - it only writes first part that fits into buffer and does not retry or wait for data to go out, quick fix in branch here https://github.com/fanoush/openocd/tree/f-rtt-server-write-retry with Windows build available here https://github.com/fanoush/openocd/releases/tag/latest

 - if device is in deep sleep it needs to be woken up to activate the console - press button, press enter in old console, for nrf52 also triggering TIMER1_IRQn interrupt via STIR register write in openocd works `mww 0xE000EF00 9`